Jenny R. Yang

 Jenny Rae Yang (born 1970/1971) is an American attorney and public official.
 In 2021, Yang was appointed by President Joe Biden to serve as the Director of Office of Federal Contract Compliance Programs, an agency within the Department of Labor.

 Prior to this, Yang served as a member of the Equal Employment Opportunity Commission (EEOC) from 2012 to 2017, and led the commission as chair from 2014 to 2017.

 Early life and education

-Yang grew up in Livingston, New Jersey.
+Yang grew up in Livingston, New Jersey, where she attended Livingston High School and played on the tennis team.
 Yang has a bachelor's degree in government from Cornell University and a Juris Doctor degree from New York University School of Law.

 Legal career

 Yang clerked for Edmund V. Ludwig at the United States District Court for the Eastern District of Pennsylvania.
 Between 1998 and 2003, Yang worked as an investigating prosecutor for the Labor Litigation Section of the Department of Justice Civil Rights Division.

 In 2003, Yang joined the firm Cohen Milstein as a partner, where she primarily represented workers in civil rights litigation.